-Hyperleukocytosis, previously known as a white blood cell count of more than 50×10^{9} /L, has been related to a poor prognosis due to early death increased probability and an of relapse16.
-On the other hand. compared patients to without hyperleukocytosis, a patient with hyperleukocytosis was higher correlated with rates of intravascular_a. disseminated coagulation (DIC), and tumor lysis syndrome (TLS)17.
+Hyperleukocytosis, previously known as a white blood cells count of more than $50x10^9/L$, has been related to a poor prognosis due to early death and an increased probability of relapse [16].
+On the other hand, compared to patients without hyperleukocytosis, a patient with hyperleukocytosis was correlated with higher rates of disseminated intravascular coagulation (DIC), and tumor lysis syndrome (TLS) [17].

 The percentage of immature cells in a patient's blood or bone marrow sample is known as blasts.
-In leukemia, the blast percentage is an important indicator of disease severity and progression. Α high blast percentage indicates that there are more immature or abnormal cells, which might interfere with normal blood cell development.
-The blast percentage is frequently expressed ash. a fraction of the total number of blastidentified cells in the sample.
-The blast percentage is an important factor in assessing a patient's prognosis and is used in the diagnosis, monitoring, and treatment of leukemia^{18,19}.
+In leukemia, the blast percentage is an important indicator of disease severity and progression.
+A high blast percentage indicates that there are more immature or abnormal cells, which might interfere with normal blood cell development.
+The blast percentage is frequently expressed as a fraction of the total number of blast-identified cells in the sample.
+The blast percentage is an important factor in assessing a patient's prognosis and is used in the diagnosis, monitoring, and treatment of leukemia [18,19].

-Materials and Methods:
+2. Materials and Methods

-1. Study design:
+2.1 Study design

-The current cohort study included patients who were newly diagnosed with AML according to the FAB classification treated and with standard leukemia chemotherapy (7+3) protocol for all AML subtypes except acute promyelocytic leukemia, treated with ATRA20. is which between January 2019 and December 2022.
+The current cohort study included patients who were newly diagnosed with AML according to the FAB classification and treated with standard leukemia chemotherapy (7+3) protocol for all AML subtypes except acute promyelocytic leukemia, which is treated with ATRA [20], between January 2019 and December 2022.
 Every person involved in this research had bone marrow aspiration, which was obtained using heparin and EDTA coagulation tubes to confirm AML diagnosis.